-One of Rebellions first biggest altercations was the battle of Scarif.
-Though the ground-team working to find the Death Star‘s plans was small, the resulting space battle above took as much of the Rebellion fleet as could make it.
-This was quickly followed by a the assault on the Death Star, which was one of the Alliance’s most significant wins.
+One of Rebellion’s first biggest altercations was the battle of Scarif.
+Though the ground team working to find the Death Star‘s plans was small, the resulting space battle above took as much of the Rebellion fleet as could make it.
+This was quickly followed by an assault on the Death Star, which was one of the Alliance’s most significant wins.

 This marked the destruction of the Empire and the end of the need for the Rebel Alliance.
 But they would stick around in one form or another.
 We all know bits of Imperial power tried to continue fighting the new Republic.

 What is your favorite mission or battle of the Rebel Alliance?
 Who is your favorite member of the Rebellion?
 When do you consider the Alliance to have officially formed?
 Let us know in the comments!